Programs

 • Test common vegetable growing methods for accessibility

-• Pilot raised bed system designed for wheelchair access
+• Pilot 2×8’ raised bed system designed for access

 • Assess if the vegetables in the trial are suited for accessible gardening

-• Contribute to Extension Master Gardner program’s data collection efforts
+• Contribute to the Extension Master Gardener program’s data collection efforts

 • Engage the community and other households participating in this trial